Asphalt Roof Replacement Cost: Price Trends and Material Insights

 - Carpet replacement and repairs of damaged shingles are part of ongoing maintenance that influences overall roofing expenses.

+3-tab shingles are the cheapest option, while architectural shingles cost more but offer better durability and longer lifespan.
 Here is a clear comparison chart to help you understand the differences between the two popular types of asphalt shingles for your roofing project:

 | Feature | 3-Tab Shingles | Architectural Shingles |